razaafazal/To-Do-List-Web-App/README.md

 # Demo
 You can view the live version of this application at https://razaafazal.github.io/To-Do-List-Web-App/

-# Installation
+## Installation
 To run the To-Do List Web App locally:
-  1.Clone the repository:
+-  Clone the repository:
    git clone https://github.com/razaafazal/to-do-list-web-app.git
-  2.Navigate to the project directory: cd to-do-list-web-app
+-  Navigate to the project directory: cd to-do-list-web-app
-  3.Open index.html in your preferred web browser:
+-  Open index.html in your preferred web browser:
     Simply double-click the index.html file, or right-click and choose "Open with" to select your browser.

 # Usage
-1.Add a Task: Type a task description in the input field and click "Add" to add it to your list.
+- Add a Task: Type a task description in the input field and click "Add" to add it to your list.
-2.Edit a Task: Click on a task to edit its description.
+- Edit a Task: Click on a task to edit its description.
-3.Delete a Task: Click the delete icon next to the task you wish to remove.
+- Delete a Task: Click the delete icon next to the task you wish to remove.
-4.Mark as Complete: Click the checkbox next to a task to mark it as complete.
+- Mark as Complete: Click the checkbox next to a task to mark it as complete.

 # Contributing
 Feel free to open issues or submit pull requests if you have suggestions or improvements.
 All contributions are welcome!